 One of the core benefits of AI is that it doesn’t need to build infrastructure to work.
 This means that its efficiency is independent of location.
 In remote areas, for example, the opportunities to improve medical diagnostics are huge.
 AI can function remotely side-by-side with physicians and doctors who must treat patients from a distance.
 It can help them prioritize their cases and cater to the medical affections of those in dire need of care.

-Remote patient monitoring and telehealth now go beyond the traditional clinical office.
-By removing geographical barriers, the future looks brighter even for those with access to basic technology such as a smartphone.
+Remote patient monitoring and telehealth app now go beyond the traditional clinical office.
+By removing geographical barriers, the future looks brighter even for those with access to basic techniques such as a smartphone.
 As the demand for custom medicine increases, increasingly more devices are launched with apps that can track wellbeing metrics, capture background data, and other vital signs.
 In a clinical environment, these features can save people time, money, and additional resources required to stay healthy or access healthcare when it is most needed.